-Managed by the Infrastructure Team, Testing Team and Wishlist Team, this is to have a daily test upgrade of most of our *.tiki.org sites.
+Managed by the Infrastructure Team and Dogfood Team, this is to have a daily test upgrade of most of our *.tiki.org sites.
 So anyone can check anytime how stable trunk (the next version) is with real world data.
 The name relates to our eat our own dogfood policy.

 To check tomorrow's code (trunk) with yesterday's data, you can access the links below.
 Most of the year, these sites are running trunk, but during the release process, we run the upcoming version.
 Ex.: branches/9.x is used instead of trunk until dev.tiki.org moves from 8.x to 9.x

 http://nextdev.tiki.org/ (Full upgrade from live site daily, svn up every 20 min.)

 http://nextdoc.tiki.org/ (Full upgrade from live site daily, svn up every 20 min.)

 http://nextthemes.tiki.org/ (Full upgrade from live site daily, svn up every 20 min.)